ale12d/P7_Ocr/README.md

 * [Setup Windows](#setup-windows)

 ## General info
-This project is an strategy investment optimization
+This project is a strategic investment optimization

 ## Packages
 Project is created with: